GPUOpen-Tools/radeon_gpu_profiler/docs/source/pipeline_state.rst

 transform of the data is to be performed so the output is the same as the source.

-**Note:** For OpenCL applications, the pipeline state does not show the graphics specific stages since they are not active during compute dispatches.
+**Note:** For OpenCL or HIP applications, the pipeline state does not show the graphics specific stages since they are not active during compute dispatches.

 \ **Raytracing events**